Skip to content

 Cookie-specific scaling notes

-Oven reality: most home ovens can bake 2 sheets simultaneously
+Oven reality: most home ovens bake 2 sheets simultaneously

 Most convection ovens (and good conventional ovens) can bake 2 half-sheets at once.
-Position racks in the lower-third and upper-third.
-Rotate sheets at the 6-minute mark — front-to-back on each sheet, then swap top and bottom.
+Position racks in the lower-third and upper-third of the oven.
+Rotate sheets at the 6-minute mark: front-to-back on each sheet, then swap top and bottom.
 This gives even browning across 24-36 cookies per batch.
-Do NOT try to bake 3 sheets — airflow chokes and cookies bake unevenly.
+Don't try to bake 3 sheets — airflow is choked and cookies bake unevenly, with the middle sheet always coming out underdone.
+Two sheets max, every time.

 Pan color and surface matter

 Can I double without a stand mixer?
-Yes, but use a large bowl (at least 5qt) and warm the butter correctly.
-Hand-creaming 2 cups of butter takes 8-10 minutes.
+Yes, but use a large bowl (at least 5 qt) and have butter at the correct temperature.
+Hand-creaming 2 cups of butter takes 8-10 minutes of sustained effort.
+A hand mixer (70W or above) handles 2× batches easily; go to 4× and the motor may overheat.
+Stand mixer is worth it above 4 dozen.

 Can I freeze baked cookies?
-Yes — airtight bag, 2 months.
-Thaw at room temp 20 min.
+Yes — airtight container with parchment between layers, up to 2 months.
+Thaw at room temp for 20 min.
+Shortbread, biscotti, and oatmeal cookies freeze especially well.
+Frosted or sprinkled cookies lose surface quality after freezing.

 More free tools